The online Nursing RN to BSN program at Appalachian

 - Transfer Admission to the university

-- Hold an Associate in Applied Science degree in Nursing, an Associate Degree in Nursing (from an accredited institution) or a Diploma in Nursing from an accredited hospital nursing program
+- Hold an Associate in Applied Science degree in Nursing, an Associate Degree in Nursing (from a regionally accredited institution) or a Diploma in Nursing from a regionally accredited hospital nursing program

 - Hold a current, unrestricted and unencumbered registered nurse (RN) license to practice nursing in North Carolina or a compact state